First of all, a declaration. I am a Kentish Man as is Rob Key (if you accept that East Dulwich is part of the cricket catchment area of Kent!)

 So, while in lockdown I was looking forward to reading his book.
 It is not an autobiography, but the book revolves around chapter topics whether it is about some of the modern greats such as Flintoff, Murali and Warne and even a chapter on Nasser Hussain (well he did play for Essex!), or specific times in his career, and on his thoughts around subjects such as captaincy, playing county cricket or coaching.

 And the book benefits from this, because it allows him to show his great cricketing brain and insight into those that play it and the game itself.

 Despite being the man in possession of the England shirt before the 2005 Ashes Summer, he shows great humility and rationale as to why he didn’t play that summer and the end of his England Test career.

 Personally, I think he should have played ahead of Ian Bell and I would bet heavily that he would have scored more than Bell’s 171 runs at an average of 17.1 runs but having read the book I also have every sympathy with Duncan Fletcher at the thought of managing Flintoff, Harmison and Key in the same team!

-The book covers a wide range of topics from why he thinks it is important that kids play adult cricket at clubs to his thoughts on sledging to the fact why you shouldn’t walk because umpires are their to make decisions.
+The book covers a wide range of topics from why he thinks it is important that kids play adult cricket at clubs to his thoughts on sledging and to the fact why you shouldn’t walk because umpires are there to make decisions.